mikestuller/mikestuller.github.io/midiWorx.md

 ### Getting Started

 When you first launch midiWorx, you'll see a nearly blank screen because you haven't created anything yet.
 Tap the "Add Module" (the one that looks like a "+" sign) to display the Module Browser.
 Here you choose modules to add to your project.
+For this example, choose the Piano Keyboard module.
+Then, also add an "Event Viewer" module.
+Now let's connect the two modules together.

 Each module consists of two parts: a control panel, and a "node" where connections to other modules are made.
 When you connect two modules, you must choose which one will be sending MIDI messages and which will be receiving the sender's messages.
+In our example, the Piano Keyboard will send messages to the Event Viewer.

-To connect one module to another, first select the sending module by tapping on its node or its control panel.
+To connect one module to another, first select the sending module (the Piano Keyboard) by tapping on its node or its control panel.
 When you select a module, a ring of buttons appears around its node.
-Tap the connect button, then complete the connection by tapping the node of the receiving module.
+Tap the connect button (see figure), then complete the connection by tapping the node of the receiving module (the Event Viewer).
+Play some notes by tapping on the Piano Keyboard.
+You should see the Note On and Note Off MIDI messages in the Event Viewer's control panel.

 <figure>
   <img src="https://github.com/mikestuller/mikestuller.github.io/assets/97295847/fdfee1cc-f072-4f19-8c57-2c61026fb853" width = "200">